$2$-adic integral models of some Shimura varieties with parahoric level structure: Deformation theory

-\begin{defn} The map $\Psi$ is said to be \dfn{constant modulo $\fa_R$} if the composite map is equal to $\Psi_0\otimes 1$. \end{defn} \begin{lemma} If $\Psi$ is constant modulo $\fa_R$, then the deformation $\sG_R$ of $\sG_0$ is versal. \end{lemma} \begin{proof} Recall we have a versal deformation ring $R^\univ$ for $\sG_0$, which is a power series ring over $W$ of the same dimension as $R$.
+\begin{defn} The map $\Psi$ is said to be \dfn{constant modulo $\fa_R$} if the composite map is equal to $\Psi_0\otimes 1$. \end{defn} \begin{lemma} If $\Psi$ is constant modulo $\fa_R$, then the deformation $\sG_R$ of $\sG_0$ is versal. \end{lemma} \begin{proof} Recall that there exists a versal deformation ring $R^\univ$ for $\sG_0$, which is a power series ring over $W$ of the same dimension as $R$.
 The deformation $\sG_R$ is induced by a map $R^\univ\ra R$.
 We want to show this is an isomorphism.
-It suffices to show the induced map on tangent spaces is an isomorphism.
+It suffices to prove that the induced map on tangent spaces is an isomorphism.